 The Executive Director and the Site Principal will maintain oversight of the ELO-P programs.
-EPIC Academy will be analyzing data and meeting with partner leaders to coordinate and monitor progress.
+River Islands Technology Academy will be analyzing data and meeting with partner leaders to coordinate and monitor progress.
 The Charter Management Organization Administration will support the site with managing the program through dialogue with site Administrators and partner leaders.
 Students who are eligible to receive services funded by ELOP will be made aware of all Programs in advance and will be able to enroll their child free of charge prior to open enrollment.
 If they miss the initial enrollment window, they will be given priority on the wait list.
 We will communicate with Give Every Child A Chance to ensure that students who qualify to receive these services free of charge will not be charged.
-We will also communicate the list of ELOP students with any additional contracted services or clubs provided by school staff.

 In order to accommodate all of our students who qualify for ELO-P programs, we will need to make adjustments to our current spaces so they can provide an adequate and safe environment.
-For example, we would create more outdoor eating/ activity spaces or add storage space to a gym so it can be utilized by GECAC.
+For example, we would create more outdoor eating/activity spaces or add storage space to a gym so it can be utilized by GECAC.